microsoft/nni/docs/en_US/HowToDebug.md

 ### **Trial** Fails

-In this situation, NNI can still run and dispatch trials.
+In this situation, NNI can still run and create new trials.

 It means your trial code (which is run by NNI) fails.
 This kind of error is strongly related to your trial code.
 Please check trial's log to fix any possible errors shown there.